What does the Bible say about divorce? Is it a sin for Christians to get divorced?

 Since there are so many verses I had to do some picking and choosing.
-We will look at two key passages from Jesus.
-Since he incorporates many of the Old Testament teachings into his, this will still give a good understanding of what the Bible says about divorce.
+We will look at two key passages from Jesus and see what does Jesus say about divorce.
+Many of Jesus’ teachings incorporate the Old Testament teachings into his, so we will still get a good understanding of what the Bible says about divorce.

-Before we look at the scripture we need to look at what divorce was in the 1st Century and who it affected so that we can understand what the Bible is actually saying about divorce.
+But before we look at the question (What does the Bible say about divorce?) we need to look at what divorce was in the 1st Century and who it affected so that we can understand what the Bible is actually saying about divorce.

 Divorce in Jesus’ Day

-By Jesus’ day there were two common camps of thought.
-Some followed the teachings of Shammai, who said divorce was only acceptable if the woman committed sexual offense, such as adultery.
+By Jesus’ day, there were two common camps of thought.
+Some followed the teachings of Shammai, who said divorce was only acceptable if the woman committed a sexual offense, such as adultery.
 But the more commonly held view was that of Hillel.
-He taught that a man could divorce his wife if she displeased him in anyway.
+He taught that a man could divorce his wife if she displeased him in any way.
 Even something as trivial as burning dinner.
+It was a man’s world.

 What Does the Bible Say About Divorce: Matthew 5:31-32